U.S. Fed approves bid by First Horizon to buy Capital Bank

-WASHINGTON, Oct 30 (Reuters) - The Federal Reserve announced on Monday it had approved a bid by First Horizon National Corporation to acquire Capital Bank Financial Corp of Charlotte, as the regional bank looks to expand its presence in the U.S. southeast.
+WASHINGTON (Reuters) - The Federal Reserve announced on Monday it had approved a bid by First Horizon National Corporation (FHN.N) to acquire Capital Bank Financial Corp (CBF.O) of Charlotte, as the regional bank looks to expand its presence in the U.S. southeast.

 The $2.2 billion deal, first announced in May, also allows First Horizon of Memphis to indirectly acquire Capital Bank’s subsidiary, Capital Bank Corp of Raleigh.